Principal, Seftcorp Law

 Victoria – 1987

-Until recently, Grant was a founding partner of the Newcastle office of national legal firm Moray & Agnew Lawyers, where he was national coordinator of its commercial law practice.
+Grant was until 2015 a founding partner of the Newcastle office of national legal firm Moray & Agnew Lawyers, where he was national coordinator of its commercial law practice.
 Seftcorp Law is now a consultant to Moray & Agnew.

 From 1990 Grant was partner-in-charge of the corporate and commercial practice of Hunt & Hunt in Newcastle, assisting to develop that practice into one of the larger corporate and commercial practices in the Hunter Valley.
 In 2006 he joined two other equity partners to establish the Newcastle office of Moray & Agnew.